Central Blue Ridge Chapter of the Virginia Master Naturalist Program

 VMN Basic Training

 Due to the small size of our chapter, CBR is normally only able to hold a Basic Training course every other year.
-We will hold a course in 2024, with classes to begin in late January.
-If you would like to be added to our waiting list for the course, please send your name and email address to the Virginia Extension Office in Lovingston, phone 434-263-7180 or email lmacrae@vt.edu.
-We will contact you with more information and the dates of the training classes.
+The 2024 course is full, and applications are no longer being accepted.
+However, we maintain a list of people who are interested in becoming a VMN volunteer, and if you would like to be added to our list, send your name and email address to the Virginia Extension Office in Lovingston, phone 434-263-7180 or email [email protected].
+We will contact you as soon as we schedule the next course.
+You might also consider inquiring about training courses with some of the other chapters that serve the general area.

-Although the majority of our members live in Nelson County, we have members who live in Albemarle, Amherst, and Augusta counties and the city of Charlottesville.
+The majority of our members live in Nelson County, but we also have members who live in Albemarle, Amherst, Augusta, Buckingham, and Rockbridge counties and the city of Charlottesville.
+Our meeting schedule for 2024 is below, and you are welcome to attend any of the meetings.
+Thank you for your interest.

 Due to the small size of our chapter, CBR is normally only able to hold a Basic Training course every other year.
-We will hold a course in 2024, with classes to begin in late January.
-If you would like to be added to our waiting list for the course, please send your name and email address to the Virginia Extension Office in Lovingston, phone 434-263-7180 or email lmacrae@vt.edu.
-We will contact you with more information and the dates of the training classes.
+The 2024 course is full, and applications are no longer being accepted.
+However, we maintain a list of people who are interested in becoming a VMN volunteer, and if you would like to be added to our list, send your name and email address to the Virginia Extension Office in Lovingston, phone 434-263-7180 or email [email protected].
+We will contact you as soon as we schedule the next course.
+You might also consider inquiring about training courses with some of the other chapters that serve the general area.

-Although the majority of our members live in Nelson County, we have members who live in Albemarle, Amherst, and Augusta counties and the city of Charlottesville.
+The majority of our members live in Nelson County, but we also have members who live in Albemarle, Amherst, Augusta, Buckingham, and Rockbridge counties and the city of Charlottesville.
+Our meeting schedule for 2024 is below, and you are welcome to attend any of the meetings.
+Thank you for your interest.

 Bi-monthly Chapter Meetings